COPD Exacerbation: From Diagnosis to Treatment

 Muscarinic Antagonists

-- Ipratropium bromide, a short acting muscarinic antagonist, often used in combination with SABA: 2 inhalations by MDI every 4 to 6 hours
+- Ipratropium bromide, a short acting muscarinic antagonist, often used in combination with SABA, dosing as above.

 Systemic Corticosteroids

-- Improve FEV1, oxygenation and shorten recovery and hospitalization time
+- Improve lung function (FEV1), oxygenation and shorten recovery and hospitalization time

-- 40 mg of prednisone for 5 days
+- Recommended course is oral prednisone 40 mg for 5 days

 - Longer courses of steroids associated with increased risk of pneumonia and mortality